amalfra/vibe/README.md

 ## Development

-Questions or problems?
+Questions, problems or suggestions?
 Please post them on the [issue tracker](https://github.com/amalfra/vibe/issues).

 You can contribute changes by forking the project and submitting a pull request.
 You can ensure the tests are passing by running `rake test`.
+Feel free to contribute :heart_eyes:

 UNDER MIT LICENSE